gaurav00700/OllamaWebApplication/README.md

 - **LLM Selection**: Users can select different LLMs available on the [Ollama](https://ollama.com/search) backend server.
 - **Inference Speed**: The application leverages Docker Compose to run the frontend and backend services, which can be optimized for faster inference using GPU support if available.
 - **Cache**: Redis is used as a caching mechanism to store frequently accessed queries and responses, reducing redundant computations.
+- **CI/CD**: Continuous Integration and Continuous Deployment (CI/CD) is implemented using GitHub Actions to automate the build and deployment process.

 ### Preview
 Application Architecture |